superxc3/xcmkb/list of items/list of keyboards/dactyl/Bastardkb/Charybdis/readme.md

 ## User manual
 1. Connect trrs cable between two halves.
-2. Then only connect usb c-a to your pc.
+2. Then only connect your usb c to RIGHT split.
-3. Download [Vial](https://get.vial.today/download/) to remap the keys.
+3. Download [Vial](https://get.vial.today/download/) to remap the keys, or [web vial](https://vial.rocks/) to remap through browser.
+4. The key `Z` and `/` access to `layer 3`.
+This is a mouse layer, it automatically triggers `snip`, cursor will move slower.

 ### Notes
 1. :warning: This step is crucial to prevent bricking the MCU.
 When connecting a split keyboard, it is important to ensure proper and correct connections.
 Please refer to [demo](https://www.instagram.com/tv/CdpYrWBJuD9/?igshid=YmMyMTA2M2Y=) here.
 2. If you brick your MCU, your board will no longer function.
 You will need to replace the set of MCUs if the MCU is bricked.
 3. :warning: For RGB per-key users, it is recommended to set the brightness to a maximum of 50% only.
 Setting it higher than that may result in an unstable power supply to the USB, potentially causing the keyboard to disconnect from your PC.
 4. This version uses TRRS cable instead of TRS cable.
+5. If `SCROLL` doesnt work >> make sure your usb c connect to right, not left.
-5. Common issues refer to [Common Issues](https://github.com/superxc3/xcmkb/blob/main/list%20of%20guide/common%20issues.md).
+6. Common issues refer to [Common Issues](https://github.com/superxc3/xcmkb/blob/main/list%20of%20guide/common%20issues.md).

 ### Key Remap